aklump/check-pages/documentation/source/dev--output.md

 ## Extension Authors

-For messages related to a test, you must use `$test->addMessage(...` because the timing of the output will be handled by the runner. **You must not use a printer from within handlers or custom extensions!**
+For messages related to a test, you must use `$test->addToVariables(...` because the timing of the output will be handled by the runner. **You must not use a printer from within handlers or custom extensions!**

 In some cases you may want to display your messages sooner than later, if so you may call `$test->echoMessages()`.
 Not this will print all test messages, including those set so far in the processing.
 This ensures FIFO.